wengmister/Weighted_GeoFIK/README.md

 For detailed information about the implementation, tests and experiments, see the preprint of our paper [arXiv:2503.03992v1](https://arxiv.org/abs/2503.03992v1).

+## Requirements

+This version has been tested with GCC compiler for C++ 17.
+The functions use the Eigen library which can be downloaded [here](https://eigen.tuxfamily.org).
+This version was tested with Eigen 3.4.0.

 ## Usage

 ### World and end-effector frames